eduardz1/Master-Thesis/chapters/evaluation.typ

   caption: [Comparison of matrix creation time for the 2D elastic benchmark with different configurations of the 100k mesh.
 The benchmarks where run with a configuration of 6 MPI processes and 8 OpenMP threads per process on the Suroit node.], ) <loop-order-bench>

-== Using a GPU Accelerated Sparse Solver
+== Using a GPU Accelerated Sparse Solver <cudss-vs-mumps>

-We compare the two sparse solvers, cuDSS and @MUMPS, using a cube of 2 #sym.times 2 #sym.times 2 meters with an homogenous acoustic plane wave.
+We compare the two sparse solvers, cuDSS and @MUMPS (respectively, version `0.6.0` and `5.7.3`), using a cube of 2 #sym.times 2 #sym.times 2 meters with an homogenous acoustic plane wave.
 The resulting wave field can be seen in @homogeneous-wavefield.
 We will focus on a mesh comprised of 100 thousands cells and polynomials of order 3.

 As we can see in @solver-times, the total time spent in sparse solver routines for the cuDSS configuration was just #{ num((avg(sumc) / avg(summ)) * 100, digits: 2) }% of that spent with the @MUMPS solver.
 When compared to the smaller benchmark on the same model and polynomial order but with a mesh of 48 thousands cells, we observe a smaller speedup.
 The sum of the sparse solver routines for cuDSS was, in this case, #{ num((avg(total_solve_time(cudss_048k_p3)) / avg(total_solve_time(mumps_048k_p3))) * 100, digits: 2) }% of that of @MUMPS, suggesting that cuDSS scales better than @MUMPS.
 We also notice that the analysis time with the @MUMPS solver is measurably faster than that of cuDSS, while the factorization and solve step benefit more from the @GPU acceleration.

-To be clear, this is comparing a @CPU only implementation to a @GPU accelerated solver. @MUMPS does have an experimental and unreleased @GPU accelerated version but due to various issues that we won't dive into now, it is not currently possible to run it in the Plafrim cluster.
+To be clear, this is comparing a @CPU only implementation to a @GPU accelerated solver. @MUMPS does have an experimental and unreleased @GPU accelerated version but due to various issues that we won't dive into now, it is not currently possible to run it in the PlaFRIM cluster.
 It would be interesting, when officially released, to compare their implementation with NVIDIA's one.

 #figure(
   {